populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 candidate SNPs and genes that may have been under positive selection in different populations.

 First, we will define a function to generate a Manhattan plot of local *F<sub>ST</sub>* values across the genome in sliding windows.
-Copy the following function - you do not need to understand it (but are welcome to try if you are interested, and ask if you have questions):
+Copy the following function; you do not need to understand it (but are welcome to try if you are interested, and ask if you have questions):

 ``` R